RINEARN/vnano/README.md

 <a href="https://github.com/RINEARN/vnano/tree/master/src/org/vcssl/nano/interconnect">org.vcssl.nano.interconnect</a>
 package performs the function as a component which manages and provides some information shared between multiple components explained above.
-We refer this component as "Interconnect" in Vnano Engine.
+We refer this component as "Interconnect" in the Vnano Engine.
 For example, information to resolve references of variables and functions are managed by this interconnect component.
 Bindings to external functions/variables are intermediated by this interconnect component, so plug-ins of external functions/variables will be connected to this component.